eroicaleo/algs4ed/CourseNotes.md

 **Greedy MST algorithm: correctness proof**

-Proposition: The greedy algorithm computes the MST.
+Proposition: The greedy algorithm computes the MST. starting with all edges colored gray, find a cut with no black edges, color its minimum-weight edge black, and continue until V-1 edges have been colored black.

 Pf: